Monday, 20 July 2020

 The Background

 This event was created to replace the annual Continental 24hr Thunder Run 2020 (a 10k lapped trail event) after the global pandemic caused all large events to be cancelled.
 I have completed the Thunder Run on 3 occasions, 2011 - as a late edition to a team of 8 supported by Womens Running magazine, in 2012 - a team of 5 from my running club (well four from the club and my dad stepped in as 5th team member) and 2013 - my first as a solo runner completed 100km in 24 hours.
 In 2013 I said I would be back, it has taken a while but I'm finally doing it.
-Seven years older, certainly not wiser and after ha
+Seven years older, certainly not wiser and after having a child.

 This year I had planned once again to go solo and had recruited my two friends - Kate & Paddy - to join me.
 With government guidelines changing all the time we did not know if we could even run together so we were pleased that we were able to set up a Race HQ for the three of us to take on the challenge together.
 Routes were mapped out with a section of 20km, 10km and 5km options so we could mix and match depending on how we felt.
 For a bit of an extra challenge - like this wasn't enough - we also plotted road signs into the route so we could create a race name road sign collage, I mean why wouldn't you!
 (Thanks Paddy for being in charge of this).